 We pride ourselves on being a launchpad for boys moving on to bigger and better challenges, and we are pleased that so many of them come back to share their experiences and tell us how their SHS experience prepared them for life after graduation.
-Our alumni network is integral to our community, and some still gather regularly as men for pub nights or to play in the SHS Old Boys Basketball league.
+Our alumni network is integral to our community, and some still gather regularly for pub nights or to play in the SHS Alumni Basketball league.

 Grade 8 itself is a special year for our boys.
 We take care to provide them with advice, support and information to help them successfully apply to the secondary schools that will be the best fit.
 Our graduate placement process is extensive, thoughtful and customized, and we provide strategic advocacy through all stages of the application process.

 Here are some of the supports we provide for our students in Grades 7 and 8:

 - A how-to handbook for Grade 9 applicants and their parents

 - A robust entrance exam and interview preperation program

 - A Grade 9 Admissions information evening in early October to help boys and their families start to plan for their futures in plenty of time, with advice from an experienced panel that includes SHS Alumni, former parents and educational consultants

 - A school fair with over 20 invited secondary schools with informational booths.
 Directors of Admission and other academic personnel are on hand to welcome students and their families and answer any questions about their schools

 - Visits from SHS Alumni throughout the year, who return to SHS from a variety of secondary schools in the Toronto area and answer questions about the schools they attend, providing first-hand input on the application process